-Nalaxone Training - Training offered to the campus community for administering the opioid overdose reversal medication Naloxone (Narcan).
-Attendees were given
+Naloxone Training - Training offered to the campus community for recognizing the symptoms of an overdose and the administration of the opioid overdose reversal medication Naloxone (Narcan).
+Attendees were given a Narcan kit upon competition of the training.

 In a Split Second - A documentary film through the SAFE coalition and partnership with HOPE, focusing on dealing with the bad decisions made when under the influence of alcohol and drugs.